Different diets for dogs

 Homemade diet

-The benefit for a homecooked diet is that is allows for the diet to be custom made to your dog’s (and your own) preferences and health status, using fresh, high quality ingredients that are easy to source (kitchen staples like chicken, turkey, beef, eggs, natural yoghurt, broccoli, carrots, spinach etc).
+The benefit of homecooking is that is allows for the diet to be customised around your own food preferences and dietary philosophy, using fresh, high quality ingredients that are easy to source and may already be in your fridge.

 Disadvantages include preparation time, variable quality control and diet consistency, a higher cost than dry dog food, and the difficulty in formulating and preparing a nutritionally complete and balanced diet.
 In fact, the main reason many people are afraid to feed a home prepared diet, even if they believe that their dogs would benefit from it, is their uncertainty about what nutrients dogs require and in what quantity to keep them healthy.